-He is an actor and filmmaker living in Los Angeles.
+Bennet is an actor and filmmaker living in Los Angeles.
 His award-winning feature film, I am a Knife with Legs (2014) has played 32 festivals in 7 countries.
-He has appeared in many commercials, independent films and several Korazon productions including Houdini and the Film Noir Murder mystery.
+He has appeared in many commercials and independent films.

-Writer/director of The Fore Play, playwright, director, performer, Melinda has been creating performance art for Denver, New York, and Los Angeles audiences since 2003.
+Playwright, director, performer, Melinda has been creating performance art for Denver, New York, and Los Angeles audiences since 2003.
 She has a BA in Musical Theater and is an artist in residence at The Shelter theater ensemble in NY and The Alchemy in LA.
-She is the Artistic Director of Denver based ritual cabaret Shamanic Dolls (www.shamanicdolls.com).
-And she performed and contributed to the Song of Songs, Cinderfella, Houdini's Last Seance, and How to Survive the Apocalypse, A Burning Opera.
+She is the Artistic Director of Denver based ritual cabaret Shamanic Dolls and starred in Nichols/Davis/Fuelling's Burning Opera: How to Survive the Apocalypse.

 Co-creator and star of the Song of Songs.